nutanix-japan/ansible-ntnx/README.md

 ```

-    /etc/ansible
     ├── ansible.cfg
     ├── group_vars
-    │   └── windows.yml   <<  contains group parameters for connecting to a windows machines
+    │   └── windows-servers.yml    <<  contains group parameters for connecting to a windows machines
     ├── hosts              <<  contains Ansible targets which can be managed individually or as a group
-    ├── VirtIO.yml        <<  your playbook
+    ├── playbooks          <<  your playbook folder
+    │   └── virtio.yml     <<  your playbook
     └── roles
 ```
 ## Security Considerations

 ### Ansible Secrets